Suzan G. LeVine: Ambassador to Switzerland and Liechtenstein

-ESD Commissioner
+Post-ambassadorial career

-As the commissioner for the Washington State Employment and Security Department, LeVine led an agency that is responsible for the state's unemployment insurance system, the new paid family and medical leave program, the funding administration for the WorkSource system, the labor market information, aspects of the H-2A and H-2B foreign guest worker programs, and the Washington State Service Corps program.
+On July 9, 2018, LeVine joined Governor of Washington Jay Inslee's cabinet as the new Commissioner of the Employment Security Department.
+She was responsible for the state's unemployment insurance system, the new paid family and medical leave program, the funding administration for the WorkSource system, the labor market information, aspects of the H-2A and H-2B foreign guest worker programs, and the Washington State Service Corps program.
 During the COVID-19 pandemic in 2020, the ESD was the target of an international fraud scheme.
 87,000 claims worth $650,000,000 was sent overseas to fraudulent accounts.

+LeVine now serves on the CareerWise Colorado board, the Markle Foundation's Rework America Task Force, ETH's CEMETS International Advisory Board, and the Seattle Region Partnership.
+She also served on Governor Inslee's Career Connect Taskforce which completed its work and made its recommendations Feb 20, 2018.
 She is a member of the Council of American Ambassadors.

-Assistant Secretary of the Employment and Training Administration (ETA)

 In 2021, LeVine served as the acting Assistant Secretary of the Employment and Training Administration (ETA) under the Biden administration.
-She resigned after seven months citing the job's impact on her family.
+She resigned after seven months, citing the job's impact on her family.

-Civic engagement

 LeVine has volunteered as a community organizer and resource raiser for several Democratic campaigns, most notably, for Obama for America.
 She currently serves as a Deputy National Finance Chair for the DNC and as an Advisory Council Member for the NDRC (National Democratic Redistricting Council).

 Personal life

-She and her husband, Eric LeVine, CEO of CellarTracker, have two children, Sidney and Talia LeVine.
+LeVine and her husband, Eric LeVine, CEO of CellarTracker, have two children.